dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   dland_file = "MET_BASE/tc_data/dland_global_tenth_degree.nc";
   version    = "VN.N";

 The configuration options listed above are common to many MET tools and are described in :numref:`config_options`.
 TC-Gen writes output for 2x2 contingency tables to the **FHO**, **CTC**, and **CTS** line types when verifying deterministic genesis forecasts specified using the **-track** command line option.
-TC-Gen writes output for Nx2 probabilistic contingency tables to the **PCT**, **PSTD**, **PJC**, and **PRC** line types when verifying the probability of genesis forecasts specified using the **-edeck** command line option.
+TC-Gen writes output for Nx2 probabilistic contingency tables to the **PCT**, **PSTD**, **PJC**, and **PRC** line types when verifying the probability of genesis forecasts specified using the **-edeck** command line option and probabilistic shapefiles using the **-shape** command line option.
 Note that the **genmpr** line type is specific to TC-Gen and describes individual genesis matched pairs.

 tc_gen output
 ~~~~~~~~~~~~~

 TC-Gen produces output in STAT and, optionally, ASCII and NetCDF formats.
 The ASCII output duplicates the STAT output but has the data organized by line type.
 The output files are created based on the **-out** command line argument.
-The default output base name, **./tc_gen** writes output files in the current working directory named **tc_gen.stat** and, optionally, **tc_gen_fho.txt, tc_gen_ctc.txt**, **tc_gen_cts.txt**, **tc_gen_genmpr.txt**, and **tc_gen_pairs.nc**.
+The default output base name, **./tc_gen** writes output files in the current working directory named **tc_gen.stat** and, optionally, **tc_gen_pairs.nc** and **tc_gen_{TYPE}.txt** for each of the supported output line types.
+These output files can easily be redirected to another location using the **-out** command line option.
 The format of the STAT and ASCII output of the TC-Gen tool matches the output of other MET tools with the exception of the genesis matched pair line type.
 Please refer to the tables in :numref:`point_stat-output` for a description of the common output line types.
 The genesis matched pair line type and NetCDF output file are described below.

 .. _table_TG_header_info_tg_outputs: